top of page

 Ron shares the formula that shaped his entire financial philosophy.
 Time stands for tools, information, material, and equipment.
 In construction, you cannot complete the job if any one of those is missing.
 Money works the same way.

-Understanding money requires the right knowledge the right tools and the right system for managing it.
-That includes understanding the four tax quadrants and the three buckets of money that wealthy families have used for generations.
-Ron breaks these down so that everyday workers can use the same strategies even if they are starting small.
+Understanding money requires the right knowledge, the right tools, and the right system for managing it.
+This includes understanding the four tax quadrants and the three buckets of money that wealthy families have used for generations.
+Ron breaks these down so that everyday workers can use the same strategies, even if they are starting small.

 This is not about becoming rich overnight.
-This is about learning the rules of the game so you can finally win it.
+It’s about learning the rules of the game so you can finally win it.

 Why Budgeting and Accountability Matter More Than People Want to Admit

-Ron explains that budgeting is simply creating a financial schedule the same way jobs have schedules.
-If you do not track your budget the way you track a project you will always overspend.
-And overspending is what keeps contractors trapped in the paycheck to paycheck cycle even when they earn good money.
+Ron explains that budgeting is simply creating a financial schedule, just like jobs have schedules.
+If you do not track your budget the way you track a project, you will always overspend.
+Overspending keeps contractors trapped in the paycheck-to-paycheck cycle, even when they earn good money.

 Accountability is the difference between hoping for financial stability and building it.